Updated January 2021

-The average $/SQFT for Los Gatos homes is $904 per SQFT, however it does vary widely.
+The average $/SQFT for Los Gatos homes is $969 per SQFT, however it does vary widely.
 The scatter chart above shows the distribution of $/SQFT by the size of the home.
-Each blue dot represents a Closed Sale in 2019.
+Also gives you an idea of what to expect in home size.
+Each blue dot represents a Closed Sale in 2020.

 The Quarterly Median Price provides a good view into market trend.
 Prices do appear to be leveling-off starting in early 2017.